[ Skip Main Nav ]

 No, doctoral degrees from University of Phoenix are not related to any type of certification or licensure for teaching or otherwise.

-University of Phoenix, founded in 1976, is accredited by the Higher Learning Commission and is a member of the North Central Association.
+University of Phoenix was founded in 1976.
+It is accredited by the Higher Learning Commission and is a member of the North Central Association.
 The University began online operations in 1989 as one of the first accredited universities to provide college degree programs over the Internet.
 University of Phoenix is now the nation's largest private university.
-Learn more about our Accreditations and Licensures, including accreditation of our Doctor of Management and Doctor of Business Administration programs by the Association of Collegiate Business Schools and Programs (ACBSP)
+Learn more about our Accreditations and Licensures, including accreditation of our Doctor of Management and Doctor of Business Administration programs by the Association of Collegiate Business Schools and Programs (ACBSP).

-Since every learner is unique and has different needs, University of Phoenix assigns an experienced enrollment advisor to work closely with you to simplify the process.
-To find out more, complete our Request for Information form or call us and ask for an enrollment advisor.
+Since every student is unique and has different needs, University of Phoenix assigns an experienced Enrollment Representative to work closely with you to simplify the process.
+To find out more, complete our Request for Information form or call us and ask for an Enrollment Representative.